Coding Standards for SQL and PL/SQL

 There needs to be some flexibility and consensus built into the standards.
 There is nothing worse than arriving at a site and being told that you must place each semicolon on a new line, or some such nonsense, apparently just for the sake of it.
 For these reasons it is sometimes argued, with some justification, that all corporate development standards are stupid.

 In this document you will notice there is often both a formal standard and an informal one.
-By formal, we mean following to the letter every single rule for qualifying object names and laying out code.
+By formal, I mean following to the letter every single rule for qualifying object names and laying out code.
 However in practice doing all of this in every case can be excessive, and actually a distraction from the program logic, not to mention a burden for the programmer.
 The informal version can therefore be regarded as the minimum standard.
 It is up to you to decide in each case which to choose.
 For example, the formal rule for calling procedures is that each argument should appear on its own line below the procedure name: but if there are only one or two short arguments it is simpler to put them all on one line.
 However what you don't do is put them all over the place without bothering to think about it.

 Maintain your code in text files, rather than editing directly on the database using TOAD™ etc. This gives you version control, as well as protecting you in the event of your stored module being modified or dropped by another user.

-For production code, define package specification and bodies in separate files.
+Define package specification and bodies in separate files.
 This gives them independent version control, and also makes it easier to install a new version of a package body with minimal impact on other schema objects.
 (The same applies to types.)

 The choice of extension will be influenced by your editor and IDE defaults, and other installed applications that may have laid claim to common file extensions: for example on Apple Mac, ".pls" is by default an iTunes playlist.
-The following extensions are suggested:1
+The following extensions are suggested:

 |Package (spec, and optionally body)||pkg|